Meulymooh/emiliemesureur/readme.md

 ## Achieved

-Navbar, intro, about
+Navbar, intro, about, resume

 ## To be completed

+* Animate the skillbars?
-* Resume, portfolio, contact.
+* Portfolio, contact.
 * Parallax between sections.
 * CSS or Javascript animation in the intro.
 * Dividing CSS file into several files for reuse.